jxiao/CIS450-Final-Project/README.md

 Deployed at: https://entertainment-engine.herokuapp.com/

+- Note that long queries which take > 30 seconds to return will timeout on Heroku's free tier.
+To avoid this, please run the local version.

-To run locally, run the following commands:
+To run locally, run the following commands (this will start the backend server and the frontend client):

 ```bash
 npm run install-all; # this will install the packages for both the backend (root) and the frontend (client)